Inherited Craziness

 Their daughters must have travelled back to the UK, because on 17 Sep 1926, Amelia Mary Thompson (35) and Ellen Hoile Thompson (32), embarked in Liverpool, bound for Montreal on the R.M.S.
 Regina.
 Interestingly, they gave their last address in the United Kingdom as c/o Mrs Sweeney, 102 Fore Street, London (my great-grandmother, their half-sister).

 Then on 19 Sep 1931, Ellen (38) and Ivy Maud (36) made the crossing from Liverpool to New York, in transit to Canada, on the R.M.S.
 Adriatic.
-They state that they are citizens of Canada.
+They stated they were citizens of Canada.
 (Until 1947, settlers from Britain were considered citizens of Canada without needing to naturalize.)

-The three Tompson girls then all appeared in the Toronto Centennial City Directory of 1934 at 131 Morrison Avenue, Toronto
+The three Tompson girls then all appeared in the Toronto Centennial City Directory of 1934 at 131 Morrison Avenue, Toronto.

 Sarah Jane Tompson died on 4 Aug 1937 and was buried with her husband.

-In 1939, the three daughters were back in the UK, living together at Way Homesteads, Broadway, Yaxley, Cambridgeshire.
+In 1939, the three spinster daughters were back in the UK, living together at Way Homesteads, Broadway, Yaxley, Cambridgeshire.
 Amelia and Ellen were dressmakers, while Ivy was a School Teacher (Technical).
 Their brother George Daniel's father-in-in law, George Oldfield's parents were, George Oldfield and Mary Haddon and, in 1851, Mary was listed as having been born in Yaxley, then in Huntingdonshire.
-This may well explain why the three sisters were living in Yaxley after they returned to the UK from Canada.
+This may well explain why the three sisters were in Yaxley after they returned to the UK from Canada.
+None of these three sisters ever married and they then returned to Whittlesey.

 On 12 Sep 1939, Probate was granted to Amelia Mary Tompson and Ivy Maud Tompson on the estates of both Dan Tompson and Sarah Jane Tompson.
 They left effects of £400 (worth around £26,000 today), hardly a fortune.